 downstairs at the Landon Branch library, 167 Wortley Rd.

 Prior to each of our readings, the Poetry London workshop coordinator facilitates a discussion of selected poems by the evening’s featured poets, and also the work of two workshop participants.
 Those interested are encouraged to bring a poem – poems are looked at on a rotating basis amongst the participants.
-The two who share their work with the group will be invited (if they’re game!) to read their poem at the beginning of that evening’s featured event.

 Non-writers will benefit from the discussion too!
 Please come out – we’re a friendly bunch!